What’s behind the rapid rise in rent in Richmond?

-Nationwide, rent is up a staggering 17.6 % compared to last year, according to the Apartment List National Rent Report.
+Nationwide, rent is up a staggering 17.6% compared with last year, according to the Apartment List National Rent Report.

 Landlords and property managers say they’re keeping up with the market or with what everyone else is charging, according to Patrick McCloud, of the Virginia Apartment Management Association.

-“What we’re seeing is a function of basic economics of supply and demand,” said McCloud.
+“What we’re seeing is a function of basic economics of supply and demand,” McCloud said.

 Experts say a lot of things that usually keep the housing market fluid paused during COVID.
 The construction of new apartments was at a standstill.
-People didn’t move nearly as much because of government subsidies like the Virginia Rent Relief Program and a pause on evictions.
+People didn’t move nearly as much because of pause on evictions, and government subsidies, such as the Virginia Rent Relief Program.
 Vacancies in the Richmond-area have now plummeted to a now 20-year low.

 “It’s a ripple effect on the entire housing market that just pushes prices up because we have a shortage of housing at the lower end,” said Marty Wegbreit of the Central Virginia Legal Aid Society.
 “We certainly have a lot of people contacting us about problems paying rent.”

 More people are also now working remotely, moving out of big cities.
-Richmond is looking pretty enticing to folks in D.C.
+Richmond is looking pretty enticing to folks in Washington.